MatthewGCampbell/ESPHomeRoombaComponent/README.md

 The inspiration for this project is https://github.com/johnboiles/esp-roomba-mqtt.

-Since most of the users nowdays use cheap Wemos D1 mini developpment board, also wiring needs to be updated:
+Since most of the users nowdays use cheap Wemos D1 mini developpment board, also wiring needs to be updated.

 Most arduino boards have issues reading sensor data from the roomba, since the drive strength of a Roomba TX line is not enough to drive the RX line of another board (for example, in some revisions of Arduino).
 In this case, a simple PNP transistor (2N2907A, 2N3906, or 2N4403, among others) can be used to provide enough “drive” for the Arduino.